The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 Any behavior that creates a hostile or uncomfortable work engagement zone falls under this category. - Ethical Violations:

-Misusing company resources or conflicts of interest are typical findings.
+Misusing company resources or conflicts of interest are typical examples.

 Consequences of Workplace Misconduct